OWASP/www-project-operational-technology-top-10/setup-notes.md

 There seems to be no global OWASP analytics account.
 Typically projects use their own setup (e.g., google analytics setup with the @owasp.org email account):

 setup instructions can be found here: https://squidfunk.github.io/mkdocs-material/setup/setting-up-site-analytics/

+## Donations

+Example from mas.owasp.org: We have a donation page [https://mas.owasp.org/donate/](https://mas.owasp.org/donate/) this has donation packages that companies can select and then they can donate through the OWASP donation page [https://owasp.org/donate/](https://owasp.org/donate/).
+Either an amount they choose or according to the donation package and then they get the benefits of them.

+GitHub sponsors: you can configure it to link to your donations page, and in there have the description on how to donate to your project via OWASP.
+You're only allowed to *receive* money that way now